 Where Can I Purchase CBD Products?

-Hemp products are not currently available through Ashario.ca, but cannabis-derived CBD products are.
-To ensure the cannabis you are consuming has been regulated, it’s best to always purchase legal products.
+Hemp products are not currently available through AshArio.ca, but cannabis-derived CBD products with similarly low THC levels are.
+To ensure the cannabis you are consuming has been regulated, it’s best always to purchase legal products.